nancyc0337/sep10-freedom-project/blog/entry02.md

 ## Content: The Information I Gathered About Software & Hardware And How I Gathered It

+I found

 ## Sources

+The first link I searched was [8 Collaborative Music Apps To Make Music With Anyone, Anywhere](https://www.mi.edu/in-the-know/8-collaborative-music-apps-make-music-anyone-anywhere/).
+This link helps me to know what 8 Music Apps are collaborative.

+The second link I searched was [The 5 Pieces Of Kit Every Hardware Musician Needs, According to An Expert](https://mixmag.net/feature/hardware-musician-kit-producer-studio-music-reverb).
+This link helps me to know what kind of hardware every musician needs.

 ## Engineering Design Process